 From Finder improvements to more rigid security, the best Macs are about to become a lot better.

-Read on to discover all the new features coming to your Mac soon.
+Read on to discover all the new features coming to your Mac when macOS Mojave launches.

 With macOS Mojave, Apple is introducing a system-wide Dark Mode, this will extend to every first-party program on your Mac.